 When it comes to SEO, Weebly isn’t spectacular but it takes care of the basics.
 You create custom URLs, title tags and meta descriptions.

-Weebly is one of the top-rated blog website builders.
+Our verdict: Weebly is one of the top-rated blog website builders.
 It’s perfect if you’re looking for a quick and easy way to get a website and blog online.
 But if you hope to grow a more long-term, full-featured blog, Weebly may feel limiting.
 Although, upgrading to an advanced plan unlocks more functionality.

-Best for combining your blog with a website
+Perfect for combining your blog with a website

 Like Weebly, Wix is an intuitive site builder that lets you integrate a blog at the click of a button.